TheBigBookMan/grad-dip/Cyber Security/Cryptography.md

 			- simple columnar transposition- where plaintext is written horizontally with a certain alphabet width and then the ciphertext is read vertically
 			- key = number of rows you spread the message across
 			- read it vertically when its spread horizontally and thats the cipher code
+			- **ENCRYPTING**- shade the bottom right corner horizontal
+				- put in row by row left to right
+			  **DECRYPTING**- shade bottom right corner vertical
+				- put in row by row left to right
 		- **Feistel Block Cipher**-
 			- common design model for block ciphers is Festel cipher. popular algorithsm use it- DES, 3DES
 			- not a single block cipher but a design framework which many block ciphers like DES derive